dparfrey/turbo_js_modal_bootstrap/README.md

 And...
 I like it a lot better.
 The result is a lot of Javascript, but I think it's easier to set up and understand.

+## Using Javascript instead of Turbo
+The result is a Stimulus "crud controller" for the page.
+Most of the code is in `crudMixin.js`, making it easy to create your own custom controller if you want to customize some of the actions.

+The basic crud actions are covered in `crud_controller.js`.
+I'm using "regular" `data-` attributes for most of the settings, since I have a single controller for the entire group.
+I tried using multiple controllers, one for each record, but the event handlers I have to define to make things work got out of hand, causing duplicate processing.
+Also, I'm opening and closing Bootstrap modals with Javascript to be able to inject my own logic easier.

+I'm using http://github.com/cferdinandi/bouncer for my validations.
+It works well, but needs an event handler to be able to intercept submits.
+Without it, Bouncer tries to submit the form and Turbo ignores it.

+I've included `crud_disable_controller.js` as an example of overriding the delete/destroy method to update the row instead of deleting it.
+I use it to show disabled records (typically grayed out).

+Finally, if you use crud_controller more than once on a page, change the id of the temp container div so each controller has its own temp area.
+See `crud_disable_controller.js` to see how it's done.

 ## Try it out